Hoovy-Team/AdventureHaxe/README.md

 Story Line:

-You are awake in the cave, you task is exit this very long cave, but there are monster!
+> You are awake in the cave, you task is exit this very long cave, but there are monster!
+>

-can you escape is?
+> can you escape is?

+About:

+- Adventure Haxe game is a strategy game
+- Controls:
+> + Up and Down key to select (For Menu State and Options State)
+> + Left and Right key to change (For FPS State Setting)
+> + Enter key (For Title State, Menu State and Options State)
+> + "-" and "+" (For change Volume Sound)
+- How to play:
+> + Using 1, 2, 3 or 4 to action
+> + Default health is 3
+> + Beat the boss and protect your health
+> + Score can help you for beat the boss
+> + When 0 health, you lose
+> + You can using "Extra Beat" in your turn, using score to buy

 This Project Made by **Huy1234TH**, which mean **Huy1234TH (me)** are creator on this Project